Theoistic/TWASM/README.md

 Theoistic WebAssembly is a .NET tool to easily create WebAssemblies with .NET

-It was created to be easily implemented in existing solutions, that require more raw power on the clientside than what JavaScript can handle. without the heavy pipepline of blazor.
+It was created to be easily implemented in existing solutions, that requires more raw power on the clientside than what JavaScript can handle. without the heavy pipepline of blazor.
-When one just needs to option to compile some source code down that one already has on the server side that could be run on the clientside to lesser the server load. without implementing an entire server side framework.
+When one just needs an option to compile some source code down that one already has on the server side that could be run on the clientside to lesser the server load. without implementing an entire server side framework.

 Install:
 ``` bash